syou6/langchain-supabase-website-chatbot/docs/COMPONENTS.md

 # Components

 Components are reusable building blocks that meet specific interaction needs.
-They combine to create intuitive user experiences for SiteGPT.jp.
+They combine to create intuitive user experiences for WEBGPT.jp.

 ## Design principles